-With the novel coronavirus COVID-19 pandemic spreading we’re doing our best to keep up on how your New Tech Northwest community can stay healthy and safe.
+With the novel coronavirus COVID-19 virus continuing to spread we’re doing our best to keep up on how your New Tech Northwest community can stay healthy and safe.
 Please use and share the resources below with your family, friends, neighbors and co-workers.
 Be well and be kind.

 General COVID-19 Guidelines

 - Stay home

 - Wear a mask and practice social distancing of at least 6 feet when you have to be in public

 - If you exhibit flu-like symptoms, such as respiratory symptoms, fever, cough, shortness of breath or breathing difficulties, please err on the side of caution and self-quarantine, and have your household members self-quarantine, at home for 14 days (or until you are cleared by a healthcare provider)

 - If you have a tickle in your throat, or to boost your daily immunity, gargle with apple cider vinegar

 - Drink a shot of apple cider vinegar straight or in water, and take at least 5,000 IU (international units) of vitamin D, daily to boost your immunity and lower inflammation in your body

 - Frequently and thoroughly clean your hands for 20 seconds with an alcohol-based hand sanitizer or soap and water